Vicktrix/HotelApp/README.md

 - flatMap stream to Book element accessible you to filtering by any attributes of oder or guest
     - like type of vacation, orderID, name of guest etc.
 - you can combine finding by rooms and finding by booking, and of course chaining it

+**change rooms by Hotel**
+- Hotel(only) has access to changing room's attribute, like cost
+- Hotel can change costs of rooms by number of beds
+- Hotel can change costs of targeted rooms
+    - and we selected this room by ours Stream
+    - and this works in chaining style
+- Stream can clear filter
+    - and as a result we can show all rooms, reservation, filtering them, printing, clear filter, changing room, filtering... in one big chaining style